 This rifle drill is named in honor of Sergeant Major Ernest “Ernie” K Tabata.
-Ernie was a roll model, a war hero and a pathfinder for the Special Forces Regiment.
+Ernie was a role model, a war hero, and a pathfinder for the Special Forces Regiment.
 You can read more about Ernie below.

 The Tabata Rifle Drill is designed to push your target transitions.
 This drill is best performed on our Rifle IQ Target.